Top 7 Differences Between Mountain Gorillas Vs Lowland Gorillas

 They prefer inhabiting less dense vegetation areas are sighted on the edges of forests and occasionally in swamps and savannah plains foraging.

-Comparing weight, height and size of Mountain Gorillas Vs Lowland Gorillas;
+Comparing the weight, height, and size of Mountain Gorillas Vs Lowland Gorillas;

-Mountain gorillas are generally bigger apes featured with robust bodies making them the strongest with a Well matured adult mountain gorilla also known as a silverback gorilla weighing between 150 to 220 kilograms and standing straight up to a height of about 1.4 to 1.8 meters (4.6 to 5.9 feet).
+Mountain gorillas are generally bigger apes, featured with robust bodies, making them the strongest, a Well matured adult mountain gorilla also known as a silverback gorilla, weighs between 150 to 220 kilograms and stands straight up to a height of about 1.4 to 1.8 meters (4.6 to 5.9 feet).

-On the other hand, lowland gorillas are typically smaller with an adult male gorilla weighing between 140 to 180 kilograms and standing straight up to a height of about 1.2 to 1.5 meters tall.
+On the other hand, lowland gorillas are typically smaller, with an adult male gorilla weighing between 140 to 180 kilograms and standing straight up to a height of about 1.2 to 1.5 meters.

-Mountain gorillas are large compared to their counterparts, with strongly built body featured with broad chests, bigger heads, large teeth, big flat nose, much thick fur compared to the lowland gorillas that are relatively smaller and shorter with less fur on their bodies.
+Mountain gorillas are large compared to their counterparts, with strongly built body featuring broad chests, bigger heads, large teeth, big flat noses, and much thicker fur compared to the lowland gorillas that are relatively smaller and shorter with less fur on their bodies.

-A well matured male mountain gorilla grows a distinctive silver hairline on its back while a lowland male gorillas lose their grey hair on the back and hips.
+A well-matured male mountain gorilla grows a distinctive silver hairline on its back, while lowland male gorillas lose their grey hair on the back and hips.

-Because of the location of their habitats at high altitudes where there are hardly any fruits, the diet of mountain gorillas mainly comprises foliage that’s leaves, shoots, and stems.
+Because of the location of their habitats at high altitudes where there are hardly any fruits, the diet of mountain gorillas mainly comprises foliage—that is, leaves, shoots, and stems.

-They also feed on flowers, seeds, tree barks, roots, and insects such as bee larvae and termites.
+They also feed on flowers, seeds, tree bark, roots, and insects such as bee larvae and termites.
 They are majorly terrestrial animals foraging on vegetation mostly found on forest floors.

 They also forage on leaves, seeds, stems, and insects.
 Due to their light size, lowland gorillas also climb trees to get fruits or any other food that has attracted their attention.